 Cap rates (or price controls) apply to NDIS funded individuals whose funding is managed by a Registered Provider or by the National Disability Insurance Agency (NDIA).
 Cap rates are monetary limits that allow the NDIA to maintain the costs charged by Registered Providers and independent support workers like those on the Better Caring platform.

 It’s important to note that cap rates are not applicable to NDIS funded clients who self-manage their supports.

 The National Disability Insurance Scheme Act 2013 claims that the cost of supports must be reasonable and relative to the support provided and the costs of alternative support.

 The NDIA updates cap rates annually to take into account market trends, changes in costs and wage rates.
-Although the NDIA is set to update NDIS cap rates on July 1, 2018, it is important that independent support workers, coordinators and clients are aware of current cap rates.
+If you’re a support worker, coordinator or client in the disability sector, it’s important to be aware of current cap rates.

 If you are a consumer on the Better Caring platform and your NDIS funds are managed by a Registered Provider, you should consider these three costs:

 - Better Caring’s 5% client service fee which is added to the cost of your support worker’s services;

 - the hourly rate set by the support worker on Better Caring;

 - any service fees charged by your plan manager or Registered Provider.